Mick Fabar: Guinness World Records

 Fabar broke the Guinness Record for most punches in one minute on multiple occasions and set a total of 7 new world speed boxing records during his career.
 The first was on 19 November 2005, when he took the world record with 436 punches.
 The world record was taken Englishman Paddy Doyle, with Fabar regained the world record in 2006 at an event organized in Sydney Football Stadium, achieving 548 punches in one minute.
 Fabar also became the holder of the Guinness Record for most left jabs thrown in 60 seconds, taking the world record with 302 in a live televised event shown nationally on Channel 9 in 2011.
 As of 2015 he also holds the Guinness Record for most hits on a speedball in one minute, a feat he achieved in 2008 with 447 achieved at Sydney University.

 Fabar played rugby league at regional representative level as a youth until a knee injury forced him out of the sport at age 17.
-He also had a career in amateur and professional boxing where he was coached by John Robinson, a former coach for the Australian Boxing Team.Fabar made his professional debut for Australia / Sky Channel / FightVision, on the 26th November 1993 on the Australia vs USA Card at the Newcastle Entertainment Centre.
+He also had a career in amateur and professional boxing where he was coached by John Robinson, a former coach for the Australian Boxing Team.Fabar made his professional debut for Australia / Sky Channel / FightVision, on 26 November 1993 on the Australia vs USA Card at the Newcastle Entertainment Centre.
 In 2006 Fabar was awarded the City of Orange Sports Personality of the Year Award.